DominikDary/terraform-wheels/README.md

 ## Description

-The `terraform-launch` is a pass-through  wrapper around terraform.
+The `terraform-wheels` is a pass-through  wrapper around terraform.
 This means that they are 100% command-line compatible with `terraform`.

 It only provides the following _additional_ functionality: